msaudagar/mermaidian/README.md

 Mermaid.js is a Javascript based package for creating many types of diagrams and charts from declative text-lines.

-The **mermaidpy** package enables you to use Mermaid.js from Python.
-It utilizes the mermaid.ink service for getting diagrams in response to http requests in a prescribed format. mermaidpy provides a set of Python functions for sending requests with diagram data to mermaid.ink and for getting, showing and saving the returned diagrams.
+The **mermaidian** package enables you to use Mermaid.js from Python.
+It utilizes the mermaid.ink service for getting diagrams in response to http requests in a prescribed format. mermaidian provides a set of Python functions for sending requests with diagram data to mermaid.ink and for getting, showing and saving the returned diagrams.

 The following functions are meant to be used from the calling program (other functions are internal):
 - get_mermaid_diagram(): The main function to get the desired diagram either as image binary (bytes) or SVG text